msperandio/campanello/README.md

-# RPi 4 doorbell applications
+# RPi 4 campanello application

 Aim of the repo was to collect all the modules needed to setup a doorbell on a RPi 4 using HD Camera, USB MIC and Headphone speakers.
 The SW is composed of the following modules: